 Follow reporting requirements under the Foreign Account Tax Compliance Act and Common Reporting Standard (FATCA/CRS)

 Consistent with updates to the FATCA/CRS guidance to the legislation, the Canada Revenue Agency has confirmed that, starting on January 1, 2021, penalties will begin to be assessed for missing taxpayer identification numbers on reportable accounts.
-This includes a $2,500 penalty for every invalid or missing self-certification form.
+The CRA is also looking to ensure that for all new accounts opened, there is verification that the client has completed a self-certification form.
+Failure to comply may lead to penalties of $2,500 under each regime (FATCA & CRS) for a total of $5,000 per account.
 As industry participants react to and prepare for this new reality, there is an expectation of increased compliance activities as policies and procedures are strengthened to more closely adhere to the rules.
-What could change?
-There could potentially be restrictions on establishing new accounts when a taxpayer identification number is missing, as well as transaction restrictions on pre-existing accounts that are or have become reportable.

 Tax reporting reminders